-Snapshot: Norwegian Cruise Line’s 14 ships are floating resorts, known for their innovative freestyle dining and multitude of eateries (Chinese noodle bar, Brazilian steakhouse, Japanese hibachi and sushi), high-quality onboard entertainment, and abundance of unique recreational options.
+Norwegian Cruise Line’s 14 ships are floating resorts, known for their innovative freestyle dining and a multitude of eateries (Chinese noodle bar, a Brazilian steakhouse, and Japanese hibachi and sushi), high-quality onboard entertainment, and an abundance of unique recreational options.
 The newest ships in the Breakaway class (Breakaway, Getaway, and Escape) feature especially fabulous water parks and fun sports options (bungee trampoline, climbing frames, ropes course).

 In 2014 and 2015, NCL launched the second Breakaway-class and first Breakaway Plus-class ships.
 The 4,000-passenger Norwegian Getaway offers weekly sailings to the Eastern Caribbean out of Miami.
 The Norwegian Escape is based year-round in Miami offering seven-night Caribbean cruises.

-Kid stuff: There's an excellent array of family-centered offerings, including supervised children’s clubs for ages 3 to 17 years.
-The two-story Splash Academies on Norwegian Escape, Breakaway and Getaway are NCL's largest children's spaces at sea, brimming with high-tech games, a circus school and even a small cinema.
+There's an excellent array of family-centered offerings, including supervised children’s clubs for ages 3 to 17 years.
+The two-story Splash Academies on Norwegian Escape, Breakaway, and Getaway are NCL's largest children's spaces at sea, brimming with high-tech games, a circus school, and even a small cinema.
 Splash Academy breaks kids into three age groups: Turtles for ages 3 to 5; Seals for ages 6 to 9; and Dolphins for ages 10 to 12.
 Programming includes learning to juggle and do other circus tricks, arts and crafts, and Nintendo Wii competitions.

 For teens ages 13 to 17, Entourage offers sports, movie nights, and a hip clubhouse packed with foosball, air hockey, Wii and other games.